Book Marketing

 Here’s where you can send them:

-There are influencers on social media that can help you with book reviews by recommending your book to other people.
+There are influencers on social media who can help you with book reviews by recommending your book to other people.
 For example, you can reach out to a Bookstagrammer or a BookTokker.

 If you’re planning to print a few books for physical bookstores, you can send ARC copies to booksellers who could write you reviews and recommend your book after it’s published.